SpikeInterface/spikeinterface/doc/modules/qualitymetrics/sd_ratio.rst

 Calculation
 -----------

 All spikes from the same neuron should have the same shape.
 This means that at the peak of the spike, the standard deviation of the voltage should be the same as that of noise.
-If spikes from multiple neurons are grouped in a single unit, chances are the standard deviation of spikes amplitude is going to increase.
+If spikes from multiple neurons are grouped into a single unit, the standard deviation of spike amplitudes would likely be increased.

-This metric, first described [Pouzat]_ then adapted by Wyngaard, Llobet & Barbour (paper in writing), returns the ratio between both standard deviations:
+This metric, first described [Pouzat]_ then adapted by Wyngaard, Llobet & Barbour (in preparation), returns the ratio between both standard deviations:

 .. math::
 	S = \frac{\sigma_{\mathrm{unit}}}{\sigma_{\mathrm{noise}}}